TOM EATON | We’d love to put our ‘shoulder to the wheel’, but the wheel is made of cardboard

 13 February 2023 - 20:26

-Ordinarily, the stuff exuded by the ANC government’s spokespeople is best avoided lest it leave a lasting stain...
+Ordinarily, the stuff exuded by the Presidency spokespeople is best avoided lest it leave a lasting stain...

 TOM EATON | We’d love to put our ‘shoulder to the wheel’, but the wheel is made of cardboard

-Ordinarily, the stuff exuded by the ANC government’s spokespeople is best avoided lest it leave a lasting stain...
+Ordinarily, the stuff exuded by the Presidency spokespeople is best avoided lest it leave a lasting stain...

 Support the Sunday Times by buying a subscription.